By Karen A. Soukiasian

 Instinctively, dogs are hunters and scavengers.
 The level of their prey drive and whether they are biddable will determine whether they will be easy to train and be good companions.

-Even today, the genes of certain breeds incessantly yelp for the adrenalin rushing stimulation of the chase and thrill of the victory of their hunt.
+Even today, the genes of certain high prey dog breeds incessantly yelp for the adrenalin rushing stimulation of the chase and thrill of the victory of their hunt.
 Nature furnished them with that extraordinary drive to continue to exist.
 It’s impossible to tame high prey fully drive, but you can focus on training your dog to listen to you and follow commands.

 Know your breed

-Still, there are those dogs with phenomenally high prey drives need the rush of adrenaline and nothing but a good chase will take the edge off.
+Still, there are those dogs with phenomenally high prey drives that need the rush of adrenaline and nothing, but a good chase will take the edge off.
 They are the epitome of the canine hunter/provider.
 Humans have to take some responsibility for this behavior.
-In several cases, to transform the animal into our needs, we have encouraged and rewarded that drive and response.
+In several cases, to transform the animal to meet our needs, we have encouraged and rewarded that drive and response.

 The term drive means something your dog inherently finds rewarding, and they don’t need you to provide it.
-It is a natural drive, for a Beagle to stick their nose to the ground and follow it.
+It is a natural drive, for a Beagle to stick his nose on the ground and follow it.
 The dog naturally wants to track and chase.
 The dogs don’t like to return to their owners when called, because the chase and the hunt are their ultimate reward.

 Australian Shepherds and Border Collies have an innate drive to herd and control, yet are usually biddable to training and rewards.
-That makes them easy to train.
-They humor us by conforming, yet they retain a degree of intelligent disobedience, just in case they need it.
+Their temperament makes them easy to train.
+The dogs humor us by conforming, yet they retain a degree of intelligent disobedience, just in case they need it.

 How dogs balance their response to their owners and handlers vs. their innate instincts and drive determines whether they are designated biddable or non-biddable.